2024-2025-ECOM-INFO5-G2/sandbox/Deployment/Terraform and Deployment Documentation.md

 ## Setup and Configuration

 ### Configuring Variables
-The following variables need to be set in `main.tf` or provided during deployment:
+The following variables need to be provided during deployment:
 - `pub_ssh_key`: Path to your public SSH key for VM access.
 - `priv_ssh_key`: Path to your private SSH key for Terraform provisioners.
 - `subscription_id`: Azure Subscription ID.